-- Juice Stand, L to R: Carl “Rick” Ridgeway Jacobson and Bruce Edwin Jacobson.
+Juice Stand, L to R: Carl “Rick” Ridgeway Jacobson and Bruce Edwin Jacobson.
 Photo (neg.) from the Jacobson, Lindquist, Phillips Collection held by Bruce Jacobson in Seal Cove, Maine.
 Rick also tried to sell raspberries for $5 (!) a quart—there was never any traffic on that then-rural road.

-- Woodmont Road Birthday, L to R: cousin Virginia Lee Phillips, brother Carl “Rick” Ridgeway Jacobson, Raymond Kerry Lewis, aunt Virginia Stevens, cousin Georgia Mae Phillips, and me—Bruce Edwin Jacobson; great aunt (maternal grandmother’s sister) Elizabeth Rickards and maternal grandfather Ira Ridgeway Phillips.
-Photos likely by Dorothy Helen Phillips.
+> - Woodmont Road Birthday, L to R: cousin Virginia Lee Phillips, brother Carl “Rick” Ridgeway Jacobson, Raymond Kerry Lewis, aunt Virginia Phillips (née Stevens), cousin Georgia Mae Phillips, and me—Bruce Edwin Jacobson; great aunt (maternal grandmother’s sister) Elizabeth Rickards and maternal grandfather Ira Ridgeway Phillips.
+Photos likely by Dorothy Helen Jacobson, née Phillips.